jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ![*Logging*](images/Chapter-09/logs/640px-PONDEROSA_PINE_LOGS_STACKED_AT_PINE_INDUSTRY_MILL_-_NARA_-_542596.jpg "Logs") [^93]

   One of the most central functions of an operating system is logging.
 Without logging facilites it would be difficult to keep track of what the system is doing.
 The tehcnical term for this is __introspection__.
 In the course of your Linux career you will find the logging system to be of immense help.
 Not only can it be used to debug problems and find errors or security issues, but also to monitor and measure that changes made to the operating system are working to prevent issues.
 From here on out when there is an application problem in Linux - your first trouble shooting step should be to go to the logs.

 ### /var/log/\*

   The default logging directory on all Linux systems is located in ```/var/log```.
-This is the place where the kernel, the operating systems, and any default installed services will place its logs.
+This is the place where the kernel, the operating system, and any default installed services will place its logs.
+For 30+ years this was the convetion and all common knowledge.
+But with the recent adoption of systemd on all major Linux plaftorms, the logging facility that was once simple text, has now been moved into the ```journald``` and into a binary format.
+Note with the systemd take-over the logging convention has been changed to a binary format and placed under the ```journalctl``` command which we will cover in chapter 11.
+But for Fedora 21 and any Ubuntu or Debian distro.

   When you install additional packages, those packages too will add a directory for its own logs.
 Note in the picture below there is a log called ```httpd``` that is created when you install the https (apache2 webserver package) to track the webserver error.log and access.log files.
-Note with the systemd take-over the logging convention has been changed to a binary format and placed under the ```journalctl``` command which we will cover in chapter 11.
-But for Fedora 21 and any Ubuntu or Debian distro
+You will notice in these screenshots that there is a log entry for VBoxGuestAdditions--telling you that you are using VirtualBox.

 ![*Fedora 22 /var/log/\**](images/Chapter-09/logs/var-log.png "var log")